 Yellow Avens is a native erect perennial forb, growing on stout hairy stem from 20 to 40 inches high.

 The leaves are lyrately divided with 2 to 6 pairs of leaflets, though usually 3 or less, with both upper and lower surfaces sparsely hairy as are the leaf stalks.
 Leaflets are unequal with the terminal leaflet the largest and the lateral leaflets smaller but similar in shape; and on the larger basal leaves the additional lateral pairs will be smaller that the first pair.
 The overall leaf shape is rhombic to circular.
 Leaflet bases of this species are more tapered as opposed to heart shaped.
 Leaf margins are coarsely toothed.
-Upper stem leaves are pinnate, with repeated lobes with pointed tips and very coarse teeth, the leaf stalk ending with a pair of ovate leaf-like stipules that also have coarse toothed margins.
+Upper stem leaves are smaller with the leaflets appearing to be just toothed lobes on the very upper leaves.
+The leaf stalks end with a pair of ovate leaf-like stipules that also have coarse toothed margins.

 The inflorescence is a terminal loosely branched cluster of one to several flowers on long stalks.

 The flowers have hairy stalks with a green calyx that has five triangular sepals that have pointed tips and hairy underside surfaces.
 These reflex when the flower is open.
 The corolla has five yellow petals broadest in the middle with rounded tips and narrowed bases.
 These are longer than the sepals.
 There are numerous stamens with greenish-yellow filaments and reddish-brown anthers.
 These surround a central green receptacle that has up to several hundred styles.
 These styles are jointed about 1/4 of the distance back from the tip and twisted at that point to form a hook.
 The base part of the style has very fine hair but not glandular hair.

 Seed: At maturity a dry achene is produced that is flattened in shape, longer than wide, with the base part of the style forming a long beak.
 The hooked end of the style frequently breaks away if not caught on fur or clothing first.
 Seeds require 60 days of cold stratification for germination.